What You Need to Know About Dust for Every Season

 Be sure to change the air conditioning and heater filter often as well, as it will help reduce the amount of dust floating inside.

-Wash your bedding more often, and regularly clean with a damp mop to sweep away the dust that is tracked on the floor.
+You should wash your bedding more often in the winter, and regularly clean with a damp mop to sweep away the dust that is tracked on the floor.
 Allergies to dust mites are another problem.
 This is another reason to wash your sheets frequently.
-Use warm water to best get rid of them.
+Using warm water while washing is the best way to get rid of them.

 You should also keep floor mats on the inside and outside of the home to reduce dust particles and allergens like pollen from being tracked inside.